19 posts categorized "WOMEN"

 It is true that women do indeed need to rock the boat.
 It is also true that women continue to this day to be bullied, gawked at, controlled, belittled and treated as anything but equals by far too many people in the world.
 It is not true, however, that women yelling about it is going to change anything.
 In my work with women and couples, I see far too many women doing nothing but yelling…and it is NOT working.
 If women scream and yell that they can’t take it anymore -- and then they stay there and take it -- their words mean nothing.

-Continue reading "Sometimes You Have To Yell To Be Heard" »
+Continue reading "Sometimes You Have To Yell To Be Heard…or Do You?" »

 April 09, 2012